Each year, Canada welcomes about 260,000 people. We are a welcoming and attractive country. (Take a look at these incredible Immigration Statistics!)

 In some cases you won’t need a permit, but generally the process to work in Canada is as follows: As a lot of people try and work in Canada, the process to get a visa is a bit more complicated than the one for other visas.
 You must have a job offer from a Canadian employer who will sponsor you.

 The employer must then apply to Human Resources and Skills Development Canada (HRSDC) for job validation.
 Once this is done, you need to make an application to a Canada immigration office.
+Visit the Canadian Immigration website to begin the application process.

 Photo Credit: Unsplash